Spider-Man on the cover of Amazing Fantasy #15 (1962)

 Creation Story

-Goodman relented on the condition that if Lee wanted to try it, he could do it in Amazing Fantasy, the anthology book Marvel was already planning to cancel.
-Issue #15 would be the last.
-Failure would mean the hero was never heard from again.
+Goodman gave him a way to fail quietly.
+If Lee wanted to try the teenage-hero idea, he could try it in Amazing Fantasy, the anthology Marvel was already planning to kill.
+Issue #15 would be the last one.
+If the book flopped, the character flopped with it.

 First Appearance and First Cover: Amazing Fantasy #15

-Collector significance is built around a handful of facts.
-First: the cover is by Jack Kirby, not Steve Ditko.
-Ditko was unhappy with the composition Kirby submitted and redrew the Spider-Man figure before printing, but Kirby retains the cover-penciller credit.
-Second: because Amazing Fantasy was a cancelled title, initial print runs were conservative.
-Surviving high-grade copies are genuinely scarce.
-Third: the issue carries the Comics Code Authority stamp (the “Approved by the Comics Code Authority” seal in the top right corner), meaning any copy without that stamp is either a proof, an international edition, or an error.
-Amazing Fantasy #15 is the single most valuable Silver Age comic by auction record.
-A CGC 9.6 copy sold at Heritage Auctions in September 2021 for 3.6 million dollars, at the time the most expensive comic book ever sold.
+A few facts shape how collectors think about the book.
+The cover is by Jack Kirby, not Steve Ditko.
+Ditko didn’t like Kirby’s composition and redrew the Spider-Man figure himself before printing, but Kirby still gets the cover-penciller credit on the original art.
+The print run was conservative because Amazing Fantasy was already being killed off, so high-grade copies are scarce.
+The book carries the “Approved by the Comics Code Authority” seal in the top-right corner, which means any unstamped copy is a proof, an international edition, or an error.
+By auction record, Amazing Fantasy #15 is the most valuable Silver Age comic.
+A CGC 9.6 sold at Heritage in September 2021 for $3.6 million, the highest price paid for any comic at that point.

-The turning point comes when a burglar runs past Peter backstage at a studio.
-A guard shouts for help.
-Peter lets the burglar escape on the logic that it is not his problem.
-That evening he comes home to find police at the door.
-Uncle Ben has been shot and killed by a burglar during a robbery.
-Peter pursues the killer in costume and discovers it is the same man he let run past him at the studio.
-The story’s final page carries Stan Lee’s caption: “With great power there must also come great responsibility.”
-It was written in the original issue without attribution and has since become one of the most-quoted lines in superhero fiction.
+The pivot is a single moment backstage.
+A burglar runs past Peter, a guard yells for help, and Peter lets the burglar go because it isn’t his problem.
+He gets home that night to police at the door: Uncle Ben has been shot during a robbery.
+Peter chases the killer in costume and finds out it’s the same man he watched run past him at the studio.
+The story closes on the caption Lee wrote with no fanfare: “With great power there must also come great responsibility.”
+It’s now one of the most-quoted lines in the genre.

 First Solo Title: The Amazing Spider-Man #1

-The Amazing Spider-Man #1 is cover-dated March 1963 and was on newsstands in December 1962, six months after Amazing Fantasy #15.
-The book was 36 pages at 12 cents, and it launched the ongoing series that has remained in print, with renumbering and imprint variations, for more than 60 years.
-The cover is by Jack Kirby (pencils) and Steve Ditko (inks), establishing the Spider-Man-swinging-over-villain composition that became the reference template for Spider-Man covers for decades.
+The Amazing Spider-Man #1 has a March 1963 cover date.
+It hit newsstands in December 1962, six months after Amazing Fantasy #15.
+36 pages, 12 cents.
+The series has stayed in print, with renumbering and imprint resets, for over 60 years.
+The cover is Kirby pencils with Ditko inks: Spider-Man swinging over a villain.
+That layout became the template for Spider-Man covers for the next several decades.

-The second story introduces the Chameleon, a Soviet master-of-disguise supervillain who frames Spider-Man for espionage.
-The Chameleon is the first returning Spider-Man villain and the first entry in the rogues’ gallery that would grow to include Doctor Octopus (ASM #3), Sandman (#4), Lizard (#6), Vulture (#2), and the others in the following year.
-ASM #1 also debuts J. Jonah Jameson, the Daily Bugle editor whose public-relations war against Spider-Man became an ongoing series premise.
-Jameson’s son, astronaut John Jameson, appears in the first story as a tangential astronaut-in-peril figure, giving his own first appearance here as well.
+Story two introduces the Chameleon, a Soviet master-of-disguise villain who frames Spider-Man for espionage.
+The Chameleon is the first recurring Spider-Man rogue and the start of the rogues’ gallery that fills out across the next year: Vulture in #2, Doctor Octopus in #3, Sandman in #4, Lizard in #6.
+The issue also debuts J. Jonah Jameson, the Daily Bugle editor whose ongoing PR war against Spider-Man becomes a permanent fixture of the book.
+Jameson’s son, astronaut John Jameson, gets his first appearance in story one as the astronaut-in-peril.

 Key subsequent appearances